chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

 />
 </div>

 The ETH reward is sent directly inside the `opChallenge()` transaction to the challenger if the opPoke is invalid.
-In other words, Chronicle Protocol will pay you to monitor their Oracles and challenge invalid data.
+In other words, Chronicle will pay you to monitor their Oracles and challenge invalid data.

 To check the current challenge period, you can check the `opChallengePeriod`’s value using `opChallengePeriod()` which returns a value in seconds.
 Similarly, you can check the reward for successfully challenging the opPoke using the `challengeReward()`.